luapower/website/www/md/get-involved.md

 Write a build script for each supported platform, based on the [luapower toolchain][building] (do not introduce additional tool requirements if you can avoid it).
-Building with gcc is a 2-step process, compilation and linking, becuase we want to build both static and dynamic versions the libraries.
+Building with gcc is a 2-step process, compilation and linking, because we want to build both static and dynamic versions the libraries.

 Here's a quick gcc cheat list: